ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 connection.
 When set to true, received ICMP errors will be available as SoftErrors.
 Note that even if a protocol supporting this property is selected, not all ICMP errors will necessarily be delivered, so applications cannot rely on receiving them.
-The recommended default is not to have this option.
+The recommended default is to Avoid this option.

-### Timeout for aborting Connection Establishment {#prop-establish-timeout}

-This property specifies how long to wait before aborting a Connection during establishment.

 ## Specifying Security Parameters and Callbacks {#security-parameters}